 What has been your biggest achievement?

-How do you get around the hard days at work?
+How do you overcome a bad day at work?